Share this post

 When you're heading into an interview, it's important to be prepared.
 This means researching the company, preparing any necessary materials you need to bring with you, and understanding how to ask the right questions.

-Below are some examples of what you shouldn't say in an interview and what you should say instead.
+Below are some examples of what you shouldn't say in an interview and what you should say instead (click the image to see a larger version).

 Think about how many things must go right in order to score a new job.
 You’ve got to find the role you want…that matches your skills and qualifications…at the right company…with a resume that is attention grabbing…and a cover letter that is engaging…capped off by a job interview that impresses your interviewer(s).